TheCaptain989/lidarr-flac2mp3/README.md

 Log rotation is performed, with 5 log files of 1MB each kept, matching Lidarr's log retention.

+> [!CAUTION]
->![warning]
-If debug logging is enabled with a level above 1, the log file can grow very large very quickly and is much more likely to be rotated.  *Do not leave high-level debug logging enabled permanently.*
+> If debug logging is enabled with a level above 1, the log file can grow very large very quickly and is much more likely to be rotated.  *Do not leave high-level debug logging enabled permanently.*

 # Uninstall
 To completely remove the mod: